robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Lippie was a matter of a minute.

 My lips bunched to one side as I gazed at the face of the girl looking back at me.
-Tried a smile—it looked apologetic.
+Tried a smile — it looked apologetic.

 I still didn’t trust the girl in the mirror to pull off confidence.
 Not even with eyeliner.